 Fund financial statements report detailed information about the Town.
-Separate financial statements for each fund category are presented - governmental, proprietary, and fiduciary funds are presented.
+Separate financial statements for each fund category are presented - governmental and proprietary funds are presented.
 The focus of fund financial statements is on major governmental and enterprise funds rather than reporting funds by type.
 Each major fund is presented in a separate column.
-Non-major funds are aggregated and presented in a single column.
-Fiduciary funds are reported by fund type.
+Non-major funds are aggregated and presented in a single column (if applicable).